adhi85/Library-management/Readme.txt

 6. The website can be viewed from there.

-ADDING BOOKS (FOR ADMINS ONLY)
-1. Open http://127.0.0.1:8000/admin in your browser
-2. Enter the Admin details.
-3. Username: admin
-4. Password: admin
-5. You access the database and can add books to the library

 HOW TO USE REDIS SERVER
 1. Install Redis from the link for windows.
 LINK: https://github.com/MicrosoftArchive/redis/releases/download/win-3.2.100/Redis-x64-3.2.100.msi
 2. Run the redis server
 3. From redis folder open redis-cli